ryanirl/autodiff/README.md

 At the moment just gonna have to clone the repo and make sure you have numpy installed which is it's only dependency.

-Though if you want to use convolutions, the backwards pass of Conv2D uses cython, so you'll have to build the cython before using.
-This will probably change in the future once I find how to do col2im effeciently without using cython.

 Not tested on Python2.

 ---